mother-of-all-self-hosting/ansible-role-backup_borg/docs/configure-backup-borg.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Setting up borg backup
+# Setting up BorgBackup

-This role can install and configure [borgbackup](https://www.borgbackup.org/) with [borgmatic](https://torsion.org/borgmatic/) for you.
+The playbook can install and configure [BorgBackup](https://www.borgbackup.org/) (short: Borg) with [borgmatic](https://torsion.org/borgmatic/) for you.

 BorgBackup is a deduplicating backup program with optional compression and encryption.
 That means your daily incremental backups can be stored in a fraction of the space and is safe whether you store it at home or on a cloud service.

 You will need a remote server where borg will store the backups.
 There are hosted, borg compatible solutions available, such as [BorgBase](https://www.borgbase.com).